AndyZhang1999/kinda_gross_project/README.md

-# Skin-Hair-Removal-Based-On-Digital-Image-Processing
+# Skin-Hair-Removal-Based-On-Digital-Image-Processing-replication
- 一个毛发去除方法，以论文COMPARATIVE ANALYSIS OF AUTOMATIC SKIN LESION SEGMENTATION WITH TWO DIFFERENT IMPLEMENTATIONS作为参考来实现。
+A hair removal method (I'm serious...), replicated with the paper COMPARATIVE ANALYSIS OF AUTOMATIC SKIN LESION SEGMENTATION WITH TWO DIFFERENT IMPLEMENTATIONS as a reference.

-代码使用方法见代码文件中的注释
+Please look at the comments (chin version though) in the code file for how to use the code.

-Hair_Removal.py为论文中Method 1预处理步骤中的毛发去除方法的复现
+Hair_Removal.py is a reproduction of the hair removal method in the Method 1 preprocessing step in the paper.

-Hair_Removal_with_groundtruthimg.py是在Hair_Removal.py的基础上使用了groundTruth改进图像处理的质量
+Hair_Removal_with_groundtruthimg.py is based on Hair_Removal.py and uses ground truth to improve image processing quality.

-Hair_Removal_with_groundtruthimg_batch_processing.py是Hair_Removal_with_groundtruthimg.py的批量处理版本，可用于批量处理一个文件夹中的多个图像
+Hair_Removal_with_groundtruthimg_batch_processing.py is the batch processing version of Hair_Removal_with_groundtruthimg.py and can be used to batch process multiple images in a folder

-Hair_Removal_with_groundtruthimg.py部分处理效果图如下所示：
+The partial processing effect of Hair_Removal_with_groundtruthimg.py is as follows:

 ![](https://i.loli.net/2020/12/10/5F1OPt7QElwvXKM.jpg)